delta-12/avr_toolchain_atmega328/README.md

 ### Makefile

-On Ubuntu and other Debian-based distros, the included Makefile can also be used to for compilation and uploading.
+On Ubuntu and other Debian-based distros, the included Makefile can also be used for compilation and uploading.

 1. Compile program